Rogomi/Traxion-ProjectLego-TechDoc/ios.md

 ### INSTALLATION AND DEVELOPMENT

 In order to start with the development, first, you will need an Apple account for development.
-It must be under the team Rogomi, Inc. Then, open the Monocle.xcworkspace under the repository root directory.
+It must be under the team Rogomi, Inc. Then, open the .xcworkspace under the repository root directory.
 If possible, do a pods repo update in order to avoid missing library errors.

 ### PROGRAMMING LANGUAGE